fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

  https://docs.docker.com/get-started/
 ```

 The output contains a few new things for us to learn.
 Docker daemon is a background service that makes sure the containers are running, and we use the docker client to interact with the daemon.
-What we just did is we ran a container that contained the hello-world application and saw what it printed out.
+We now have interacted with the first image and created a container from the image.
+During the execution of that container, we received the output.

 </div>